Why We Get Fat: the Bikman Interviews

 Cold plunge during pregnancy

-Bikman explained that insulin resistance is a normal, healthy state during pregnancy, because the growth hormone from the placenta interferes with the normal action of insulin.
+In our interview linked below, Bikman explained that insulin resistance is a normal, healthy physiological state during pregnancy, because the growth hormone from the placenta interferes with the normal action of insulin.
 However, just because a woman is insulin resistant during pregnancy does not mean it's normal for her blood glucose levels to be high.
 It only means that more insulin is needed to maintain stable blood glucose levels during pregnancy.

 The danger during pregnancy is that physiological (healthy and normal) insulin resistance can go too far, and turn into a pathological insulin resistance that manifests as pre-eclampsia or gestational diabetes.
-I wrote about the metabolic benefits of cold plunge therapy for pregnant women in Cold Plunge During Pregnancy and Ice Bath Eases Pregnancy.
+Cold plunge therapy, especially during late-stage pregnancy, can improve insulin sensitivity, reduce swelling, support sleep, help enable light exercise like walking, and is associated with improved birth outcomes.
+I wrote about the metabolic benefits of cold plunge therapy for pregnant women in Cold Plunge During Pregnancy and Ice Bath Eases Pregnancy and talked about some of the women I know who have used it to their advantage.

 How can this possibly be?